-where $\sigma(\cdot)$ denotes the eigenvalue and $s(\cdot)$ denotes the singular value. \end{lemma} \begin{prooflmm}{lemma:eigenvalue_ABB0} When $B = 0$, the inequality (\ref{eq:eigenvalue_ABB0}) is directly verified since $\sigma_{\min}(M) = 0$.
-For $B \neq 0$, $M$ must admit negative eigenvalues, and we denote it as $\varsigma <0$.
-Suppose the corresponding eigenvector of $\varsigma$ is $(x', y')'$, by the definition of eigenvalue, we have
+where $\sigma(\cdot)$ denotes the eigenvalue and $s(\cdot)$ denotes the singular value. \end{lemma} \begin{prooflmm}{lemma:eigenvalue_ABB0} When $B = 0$, inequality~\eqref{eq:eigenvalue_ABB0} holds trivially since $\sigma_{\min}(M) = 0$.
+For $B \neq 0$, the matrix $M$ admits negative eigenvalues; denote one of them as $\varsigma <0$.
+Let $(x',y')'$ be a corresponding eigenvector.
+By the definition of eigenvalue, we have